fujaba/fulibFx/ERROR_CODES.md

 - Runtime: ✅
 - Annotation Processor: ✅

-This error if an event method overrides another event method as this would lead to the overriding method being called twice.
+This error is thrown if an event method overrides another event method as this would lead to the overriding method being called twice.

 ```java
 public class MyController extends BaseController {